MicrosoftDocs/quantum-docs/articles/concepts-tfactories.md

 The T state distillation factories are implemented in a sequence of rounds, where each round consists of a set of identical distillation units run in parallel.
 The [Azure Quantum Resource Estimator](xref:microsoft.quantum.overview.intro-resource-estimator) calculates how many physical qubits are needed to run one T factory and for how long the T factory runs, among other required parameters.
 For more details, see [physical estimation of the T factories](xref:microsoft.quantum.learn-how-resource-estimator-works#t-factory-physical-estimation).

+> [!NOTE]
+> If the physical T gate error rate is lower than the required logical T state error rate, the Resource Estimator cannot perform a good resource estimation.
+When you submit a resource estimation job, you may encounter that the T factory cannot be found because the required logical T state error rate is either too low or too high.

 For more information, see Appendix C of [Assessing requirements to scale to practical quantum advantage](https://arxiv.org/abs/2211.07629).